How to Prevent Content Decay Right from the Start

 Let me explain: When you read an article saying that Obama just won the election and became the first “black” president in US history you automatically know that the article is obsolete and stop reading it.

 Removing dates altogether is a mistake then.
 In the best case you would decide on an individual basis whether to add one or not.
-I sometimes add a “last updated” date to my posts.
+I often add a “last updated” date to my posts.